netervati/collected-thoughts/README.md

   return time * priceTable[service.type];
 };
 ```
 At a glance, the function seems more complicated but I think the abstraction here is considerable.
-We have one _code_ to maintain and it caters both service days and service hours.
+We have one code to maintain and it caters both service days and service hours.
 However, what happens if we introduce more complexity?

 Let's say a new service is being added again for renting function rooms and is also rated hourly.
-This time the rate differs depending on whether the place is rented during day or night to account for electricity costs.
+This time the rate varies depending on whether the place is rented during day or night to account for electricity costs.
 How do we integrate this in `computeServiceCost`?

 Well, maybe we can start by adding another rate scheme called `roundTheClock`?
-And maybe it calls the method `findHoursRoundTheClock`?
+And maybe it calls the function `findHoursRoundTheClock`?
 ```js
 function computeServiceCost (service, priceTable, rateScheme = 'daily') {
   let time;